ProjetsPL/treehouse-theme/collections/_posts/us/brick-wall-14-amazing-designs-that-will-delight-you.md

 ## Bricks for a kitchen accent wall

-Many homeowners dream of a **large kitchen in a rustic design.** Unfortunately it might be quite difficult to achieve.
+Many homeowners dream of a **large kitchen in a rustic design.** Unfortunately, it might be quite difficult to achieve.
 Are you looking for an idea for your interior?
 You could seek inspiration in bricks and use them as a kitchen accent wall.
 Match it with **white cupboards with glass fronts**, bright walls, purple or blue accessories and **a lot of warm light.** It's a perfect recipe for a great looking, atmospheric interior.

 {% fig %}